 If you’re planning on resuming your college career, picking up where you left off with one degree, or pursuing a brand new one, you should find out how many college credits you have that can be applied to your new degree.
 To find out how many college credits you have, you’ll need to contact the college or university you last attended and request a transcript.
 You can then share this information with any new schools you are applying to and see how many credits they will accept.

-Most colleges and universities have a web portal or form that offers digital transcripts to students, and former students can also use to request transcripts.
+Most colleges and universities have a web portal or form that offers digital transcripts to students, and former students can also use it to request transcripts.
 There is usually a small processing fee for requesting college transcripts (ranging between $3 and $10).
 It can take between 24 and 48 hours to receive a digital transcript (if requested) and one week or longer if a school needs to mail a student a hard copy of their transcripts.
 If you request a hard copy of your transcripts, your college or university may also tack on shipping costs in addition to processing fees.

 How Long Do Colleges Keep Transcripts?

 College transcripts do not expire and schools are obligated to maintain transcripts for all students who have enrolled in and attended their institution — regardless of whether or not that student graduated.
 Whether you last attended a school six months ago or more than two decades ago, you are able to request access to your permanent academic records from any school you’ve attended.
-Colleges and universities maintain these records so that employers can verify a person has the educational background necessary of applicants, or so former students can share their educational credentials with other schools to continue their education.
+Colleges and universities maintain these records so that employers can verify a person has the educational background necessary for applicants, or so former students can share their educational credentials with other schools to continue their education.

 Resuming Your College Education